Jack McBrayer

 Jack McBrayer (/məkˈbreɪ.ər/; born May 27, 1973) is an American actor and comedian.
-He gained national exposure for his portrayal of characters on Late Night with Conan O'Brien and as Kenneth Parcell in 30 Rock.
+He gained national exposure for his portrayal of Kenneth Parcell in 30 Rock.
 For his role in 30 Rock, McBrayer was nominated for Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series at the 61st Primetime Emmy Awards.
-He voiced characters such as Fix-It Felix Jr. in the 2012 film Wreck-It Ralph and its 2018 sequel, as well as the title character Wander in the Disney XD series Wander Over Yonder.
+He voiced characters such as Fix-It Felix Jr. in the 2012 film Wreck-It Ralph and its 2018 sequel, as well as the title character in the Disney XD series Wander Over Yonder.
 He has had recurring roles on Phineas and Ferb, Puppy Dog Pals, Amphibia, The Middle, Star Trek: Lower Decks, and the Netflix series Big Mouth.

 McBrayer co-created and stars in the Apple TV+ series Hello, Jack!
 The Kindness Show, which premiered on November 5, 2021.

 He also currently hosts the HGTV series Zillow Gone Wild.

 Early life

-McBrayer was born in Macon, Georgia, and moved to Conyers, Georgia when he was 15.
+McBrayer was born in Macon, Georgia, and moved to Conyers, Georgia, when he was 15.
 He attended Heritage High School and studied theater administration at the University of Evansville.
-At the age of 18, he had a pneumothorax.
+He also spent a semester abroad in England, where he studied at Harlaxton College in Harlaxton, Lincolnshire.
+At the age of 18 his lung collapsed, the result of a congenital defect.
 He said that it felt like a heart attack and it was one of the worst pains of his life.